drone/docs/content/pipeline/docker/syntax/trigger.md

 # By Reference

-The reference trigger limits step execution based on the git reference name.
+The reference trigger limits pipeline execution based on the git reference name.
 This can be helpful when you want to glob match branch or tag names.

 {{< highlight text "linenos=table,linenostart=12" >}}
 trigger: